Griffin Reames, Principal

 From 2009-2011, Griffin worked as a strategic business analyst and lead project manager for National Grid, one of the largest utilities in the U.S. and U.K. As the lead project manager for new technology development throughout U.S. operations, she managed 6-10 projects at any given time, including multi-million-dollar cross-functional projects for current and potential technologies.
 From 2003-2008 Griffin worked for the Ann Arbor Observer, Ann Arbor’s popular monthly magazine.
 As production manager, she supervised creative development and information flow from the editorial, advertising, and design departments, taking the magazine to final print and web production.

 Griffin has an MBA from the University of Michigan Ross School of Business (2008-2010), a BA in English Literature and Psychology from the University of Michigan School of Literature, Science, and Arts (1994-1998), and an Associate Degree in Photographic Technology from Washtenaw Community College (1999-2001).
-Griffin is a professional coach, trained by the Co-Active Training Institute (2019) and is a member of the International Coaching Federation.
+Griffin is a Certified Professional Co-Active Coach (CPCC), the most rigorous and respected coach training and certification in the industry, trained by the Co-Active Training Institute (2019).
+She is also a member of the International Coaching Federation.